The Children of Black Brook

 “Black Brook Cemetery,” the child answered with a tiny smile before adding, “home.”

-As if running to escape a terror she could not see, and following a child that never left footprints and passed through branches had not already thrown Cadi’s thoughts into a whirlwind of fear and confusion, her exasperated mind now faced a new riddle.
-She had seen plenty of old graveyards, even took a few photographs of interesting tombstones on her travels around the island, but this place, lit ominously by the pale moonlight, sent a chill that resonated deep into every fiber of her being.
+She had seen plenty of old graveyards, even took a few photographs of interesting tombstones on her travels around the island, but this place, lit ominously by the pale moonlight, sent a chill that resonated deep into every fibre of her being.
 The trees and grounds surrounding the graveyard were blanketed in thick snow, but the graveyard itself was bare.
 It was as if winter’s icy fingers dared not touch the hallowed grounds.

 The cacophony of terror shrieked through the trees.

-“He’s coming!”
-The little girl shrieked, “Follow me!”
+“He’s coming!” the little girl shrieked, “follow me!”

 Cadi’s legs, and determination, found their strength again and she ran to the little girl who walked through the wrought-iron gates of an antiquated plot.
-Pointing at the tombstone the little girl announced, “Quick, hide in there!”

 Cadi’s arms strained at the weight.
 The cacophony grew louder.
 Closer.
-With a panicked burst of energy, powered by pure, unadulterated fear, she forced the tombstone from its earthly bounds and jumped inside the black hole.
+With a panicked burst of energy, powered by pure, unadulterated fear, she forced the tombstone from its earthly bonds and jumped inside the black hole.

-“He can’t follow us here,” the little girl’s voice announced, unafraid of the complete absence of light.
 Trying desperately to follow the voice, Cadi stumbled blindly forward, roots and boulders snagging her feet with every step.

 “Who are you?”
 Cadi asked, still fumbling to find her way.
 “Where are you?”

-Ahead of her, a tiny spark of bright light illuminated her path, and then broke into two parallel lights.
+Ahead of her, a tiny spark of bright light illuminated her path and then broke into two parallel lights.

 “The light,” the little voice instructed, “head towards the light.”